faraazahmad/shellrb/README.md

 ### Prerequisites
 1. Make sure you have **Ruby** and **Git** installed (pretty obvious, right?).

-  On macOS, Ruby comes pre-installed, on Linux you can install it preferably using [RVM](https://rvm.io), and on Windows, you may have to install Git and Ruby using their respective installers.
+  On macOS, Ruby comes pre-installed, on Linux you can install it preferably using [RVM](https://rvm.io), and on Windows, you may have to install Git and Ruby using their installers from [here](https://git-scm.com/download/win) and [here](https://rubyinstaller.org/) respectively.

-1. You will also need the **`rake` gem**.
+2. Once you have the above installed, you will also need to install the **`rake` gem**.
 You can install that using:
   ```
   gem install rake
   ```